Updated on: September 25, 2023

 Can Linux pass on malware to PC/Mac?

-Because Linux users often don’t scan their devices for Mac and PC-specific malware, your Linux email server can actually serve as a backdoor for malware infection throughout your network.
+Linux users often overlook scanning their devices for Mac and PC-specific malware.
+Consequently, a Linux email server can inadvertently serve as a backdoor for malware infections within the network.

 If you want to keep the non-Linux users in your network safe, I recommend ClamAV, which includes scanning tools that detect and delete Mac and PC-specific malware in your mail server.